-CHEMISTRY A & B
+CHEMISTRY A & B (Prior to the Class of 2028)

 This course will cover the Michigan Merit Curriculum chemistry requirements.
 Emphasis will be placed on the development of skills in observation, scientific inquiry and laboratory techniques.
 The mathematical relationships studied will require basic algebra skills.